andrewssteven/country-currency-exchange-API/README.md

 2. Create an environment file

-create a `.env` and update values as needed.
+Create a `.env` and update values as needed.
 See the Environment variables section below.

 3. Start the server in development mode (restarts on file changes)